 Although the Limper Geology Museum is still in the process of being completed, there are numerous displays of minerals, rocks, meteorites and fossils to see.
-Also included is a 4-foot diameter digital OmniGlobe that displays a wide range of geologic, marine, atmospheric, climate and cultural images and animations, as well as planets and moons of our solar system.
+The museum also includes a 4-foot diameter digital OmniGlobe that displays a wide range of geologic, marine, atmospheric, climate and cultural images and animations, as well as planets and moons of our solar system.

 Robert A. Hefner Museum of Natural History: NEW Big Cat Exhibit

 The Robert A. Hefner Museum of Natural History is pleased to include a new specimen in our exhibition collection: Olga, the snow leopard.
 There will be brief remarks at 2 p.m. from Cincinnati Zoo staff who cared for Olga; Dr. William and Mrs. Ellen Camm ’73, who funded her preservation; and taxidermist David Might ’84, who ensured Olga's beauty would remain for centuries.

 King Library lobby